gagle/node-speedy/README.md

 });
 ```

 This worked for me and produces consistent benchmark results.
 But it has a problem.
-Cannot execute codes that make an excessive use of nextTick in a recursive way because the `process.maxTickDepth` can be reached.
+Cannot execute codes that make an excessive use of nextTick in a recursive way because the `process.maxTickDepth` limit can be reached.
 In Node.js v0.12 this limit will be removed.

 #### Installation ####